 Diabetes: Urine Test for Sugar

 Sugar (glucose) normally is not found in urine.
-However, when blood sugar levels rise well above a target range—which occurs in diabetes—the kidneys often release some of the excess sugar from the blood into the urine.
+But when blood sugar levels rise well above a target range—which can occur in type 1 and type 2 diabetes—the kidneys often release some of the excess sugar from the blood into the urine.
 In pregnant women, the kidneys sometimes release sugar into the urine even when blood sugar levels are within a safe range.

-Urine testing for sugar is not an accurate way to measure how much sugar is in your blood; therefore, most doctors no longer recommend it for people with diabetes.
+Urine testing for sugar is not an accurate way to measure how much sugar is in your blood.
+So most doctors no longer recommend it for people who have diabetes.
 A sample of urine often is stored in your bladder for several hours before you test it.
 Also, because sugar does not show up in urine until it is much higher than normal in the bloodstream (180 mg/dL), urine cannot be used to check for slightly high or low blood sugar levels.

 eMedicineHealth Medical Reference from Healthwise